vitaly-rudenko/streamline/docs/quick-repl.md

 ## Templates

 With templates, you can quickly create:
-- Scripts, a.k.a Untitled files
+- Snippets, a.k.a Untitled files
 - Files, either empty or with predefined contents
 - Projects – for example, a prepared setup for a HTML & CSS & JS app